 Finally, as mentioned above, it is possible that some temporary connectivity issues e.g., network problems cause the deployment status to be in the “Error” state.
 In such a case, it is recommended to use the Kafka connectivity test to investigate the problem.
 This function is specifically added to do connectivity test against Kafka brokers and ensure that the brokers are reachable from Cloud Integration.
 You need to provide the same connection configuration and credential as in Kafka sender adapter to do the connectivity test.
 If the connectivity test is successful, it will provide a list of existing topics in the broker.
 For better performance, the number of shown topics is limited to 200 topics.

 We have seen how kafka sender adapter works with respect to error handling while polling.
 We have learned what are the potential problems.
-I have then proposed a potential solution which is going to be implemented in the upcoming increments of Cloud Integration.
+I have then proposed a potential solution which we have implemented and is available since September 2021 in Cloud Integration.
 Additionally, I have introduced you to a recently added functionality, Kafka Connectivity Test, which can be used for checking connectivity issues.
 Finally, we have seen the state of the polling monitor after the proposed solution and further possible improvements in the future.
 As an integration designer it is important to have a deeper understanding how the polling in kafka adapter is exactly working with respect to error handling.
 Polling monitor helps to detect the potential problems which may occur during polling and therefore save the effort required to investigate such problems.

 Any feedback from you would be appreciated.
 Please do not hesitate to ask, if there were any questions.
 You can also use this link to submit questions in the SAP Community.

 I would like to know if kafka adapter supports SAP CPI fully fledged & how flexible it is (in comparison with SAP PO Kafka adapter) ?